Webinar | Sodium Reduction Solutions That Pass The Cost, Safety, And Consumer Test: Register Now

 Treating Neurological Disorders The Role of RNA Therapeutics in Neurological Disorders Treatment

 Neurological disorders, ranging from Alzheimer’s disease to Parkinson’s and multiple sclerosis, present significant challenges in the medical field due to their complex nature and the brain’s intricate structure.
-One of the main obstacles in treating these disorders is the blood-brain barrier (BBB), a selective semipermeable border that protects the brain from foreign substances.
+One of the main obstacles to treating these disorders is the blood-brain barrier (BBB), a selective, semipermeable barrier that protects the brain from foreign substances.

 While this barrier is crucial for maintaining the brain’s internal environment, it also restricts the passage of most therapeutic agents, including large and small-molecule drugs.
 These molecules often fail to reach therapeutic concentrations in the brain, rendering them ineffective in treating central nervous system (CNS) disorders.